Official UK Government Partner

 Domestic Abuse

-The Domestic Abuse Act 2021 introduces that a vulnerable adult who sees or hears, or experiences the effects of, domestic abuse and is related to the person being abused or the perpetrator, is also to be regarded as a victim of domestic abuse in their own right.
-This will help to ensure that locally commissioned services consider and address the needs of vulnerable adults affected by domestic abuse.
+The Domestic Abuse Act 2021 introduces that a child who sees or hears, or experiences the effects of, domestic abuse and is related to the person being abused or the perpetrator, is also to be regarded as a victim of domestic abuse in their own right.
+This will help to ensure that locally commissioned services consider and address the needs of children affected by domestic abuse.

 The definition from the Home Office is as follows: